XDR: telling a complete story

 Respond: Isolate server, stop processes

-Many may use EDR tools for their servers and cloud workloads; however for most, EDR does not do a good job of addressing new cloud models nor provide the needed type of data and visibility.
-As with any vector, correlating information from server environments can validate suspicious activity—such as servers that communicate with an IP address in a country they’ve never communicated with before—as malicious by linking it with activity data from other layers, be it endpoint and/or network.
+Organizations may employ EDR tools for servers and cloud workloads, but may sacrifice effectiveness in doing so.
+EDR alone is not equipped to address new cloud models nor provide the needed type of data and visibility.
+As with any vector, correlating information from server environments can validate suspicious activity as malicious – such as servers that communicate with an IP address in a country they’ve never communicated with before – by linking it with activity data from other layers, be it endpoint and/or network.